 In terms of liquidity, the eligibility criteria imposed on collateral posting by counterparties obtaining liquidity from the Eurosystem Monetary Policy Operations were hardened by the ECB from 1 January 2011, with subordinated debt and debt instruments issued by credit institutions and trading on non-regulated markets - including such instruments as the Short Term European Paper - being no longer eligible.
-In any case, and despite the new eligibility criteria, during 2012, ECB borrowings have continued to be an important source of funding for Portuguese banks.
+In any case, and despite the new eligibility criteria, during 2013, ECB borrowings have continued to be an important source of funding for Portuguese banks.

-Exchange offers and liability management exercises were another source of bank financing throughout 2012, whereby Portuguese banks started repurchasing issued debt through cash offers, exchange offers and liability management transactions, which were relatively unknown to the Portuguese market up until last year.
+Exchange offers and liability management exercises were another source of bank financing throughout 2013, whereby Portuguese banks started repurchasing issued debt through cash offers, exchange offers and liability management transactions.